 My Nolan Press

 Able to produce larger prints on its flat bed, but also requiring finicky hand inking, my Nolan proof press doesn't get quite as much of a workout as the C&P, but it's absolutely essential for books and art prints so I try to treat it well!

 I am an illustrator and printmaker living and working in Baltimore, Maryland.
 My shop opened in January of 2011.

 Accepted payment methods

-The January 2016 rate increases have made it so that shipping a single card in a protective mailer now costs me over $2.50.
+Rate increases have made it so that shipping a single card in a rigid, protective mailer at the first class package rate now costs me more than three dollars.
 However, the rates don't go up steeply from there.
-From now, for orders of greeting cards within the United States, the first card will incur a shipping charge of $2.50, but additional cards in the same order will ship for no additional shipping fee.
+For orders of greeting cards within the United States, the first card will incur a shipping charge of $3.25, but additional cards in the same order will ship for no additional shipping fee.
 SO - it pays to buy more than one!

 SHIPPING IN GENERAL:

 I will ship your order within the time period specified on each listing.
 For most products, and for most of the year, this will be within three business days, but for certain items and at certain time periods (holidays and vacations) shipping may take longer - when extended shipping times are in effect, you'll see this noted on the shipping times with each listing.
 I ship my products in sturdy mailers via USPS first class mail, or via Priority mail for larger or more expensive items - see the individual listing for shipping options.